 - Easy programming.
 The lock has a programming code that you would need to unlock the programming mode, which allows you to add more access codes, delete existing codes, and access the settings.

-- Z-Wave compatible.
+- Compatible with Z-Wave Technology.
 You can easily connect it to Nexia Home Bridge and can work with other smart devices such as smart lights and connected doorbells.

 - Security.
 The smart lock is certified as BHMA/ANSI Grade 1 compliant, the highest grade assigned by the Builders Hardware Manufacturers Association and the American National Standards Institute.